+GRADUATE CERTIFICATE PROGRAM

-ECCU Graduate Certificates
+I. ECCU Graduate Certificate - Information Security Professional

-Must meet prerequisites in course descriptions

-I. ECCU Graduate Certificate - Information Security Professional 9 Credits Required Courses: ECCU 500 Managing Secure Network Systems 3 Credits ECCU 501 Ethical Hacking and Countermeasures 3 Credits ECCU 505 Research and Writing for the IT Practitioner 3 Credits
+ECCU 500 Managing Secure Network Systems (CND)

+ECCU 501 Ethical Hacking and Countermeasures (CEH)

+ECCU 505 Research and Writing for the IT Practitioner

 ECCU Graduate Certificate - Information Security Professional is designed to develop the skill set of an entry level Cyber Security Professional, as well as basic system security testing and hardening of a target system.
 This certificate encompasses for the appropriate education and training for an employee in such a position.